kovacsbencet/tutorial-send-email-after-form-submission/README.md

-## How To Send Email After Form Submission With EmailJS
+## How To Send Email After HTML Form Submission With EmailJS
 `YouTube tutorial:`

 ### 1. HTML structure